 Renters insurance (HO-4) policies give a wide range of coverage for both personal property and liability.
 A renters policy insures the contents inside the building — typically providing personal property protection for the same risks and perils as an HO-2 homeowners dwelling policy — but it excludes coverage for the dwelling and also personal property coverage for damage caused by glass breakage.

-Renters insurance is usually quite affordable, so consider it if you have no way to cover your own losses or liability.
+Renters insurance is usually quite affordable (premiums average $8-21 per month for $20,000 to $30,000 worth of coverage), so consider it if you have no way to cover your own losses or liability.

-For informational brochures on a variety of insurance topics, go http://insurance.mo.gov/.
+For more information on a variety of insurance topics, visit http://insurance.mo.gov/.